davejachimiak/minitest-spec-expect/README.md

 require 'minitest/spec/expect'
 ```
 ## Usage
 Wrap the object under test in an `expect()` object.
-Then call a minitest expectation on it,
+Then call a MiniTest expectation on it,
 substituting `must` and `wont` with `to` and `to_not`.

 For example: